GluuFederation/docs-oxd-prod/3.1.1/sources/index.md

 ## How it Works

-1. User clicks login at your web app
+Step 1.
+User clicks login at your web app

-2. Your web app uses oxd's REST API or one of its native libraries (Php, Java, Python, Node, Ruby, Perl, C#, and Go) to securely send the user to an OpenID Connect Provider (OP) for login.
+Step 2.
+Your web app uses oxd's REST API or one of its native libraries (Php, Java, Python, Node, Ruby, Perl, C#, and Go) to securely send the user to an OpenID Connect Provider (OP) for login.

-3. oxd communicates with the OpenID Connect Provider (OP) and returns the user to your web app with verified information ("attributes" or "claims").
+Step 3. oxd communicates with the OpenID Connect Provider (OP) and returns the user to your web app with verified information ("attributes" or "claims").

-4. Your web application enrolls the user and/or grants access to the protected resource.
+Step 4.
+Your web application enrolls the user and/or grants access to the protected resource.

 ## Supported OpenID Providers (OP)
 oxd has been confirmed to work with the following standard OP's: